-We have reviewed the accompanying consolidated financial statements of MPI CORPORATION (the "Company") and its subsidiaries (collectively referred to as the "Group"), which comprise the consolidated balance sheets as of March 31, 2023 and 2022 and the consolidated statements of comprehensive income, changes in equity and cash flows for the three-month periods then ended, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have reviewed the accompanying consolidated financial statements of MPI CORPORATION (the "Company") and its subsidiaries (collectively referred to as the "Group"), which comprise the consolidated balance sheets as of June 30, 2023 and 2022 and the consolidated statements of comprehensive income for the three-month and six-month periods ended June 30, 2023 and 2022, and the changes in equity and cash flows for the six-month periods ended June 30, 2023 and 2022, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
 Managements is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34, "Interim Financial Reporting," endorsed and issued into effect by the Financial Supervisory Commission of the Republic of China.
 Our responsibility is to express a conclusion on the consolidated financial statements based on our reviews.